-Forecasting assumption Risk Reasons and Financial Effect Level of uncertainty Potential consequence of Uncertainty Risk That Council will be able to obtain collaboration contracts for roading allowing :he Level of Service to be provided at That the inflationary costs associated with roading cannot be absorbed into collaborative fixed price contracts and ot be absorbed into price contracts and Low/Medium Medium constant prices three years at a time. that there is unbudgeted expenditure associated with these inflationary increases.
-Me dium That District-wide rates will continue hroughout the period of this LTP, and that here will continue to be a "public good" That the balance between public/private benefit is not correct and either component becomes unaffordable to those required The uncertainty depends on the robustness of the estimated costs for upgrading and replacing the Three Waters infrastructure Low Medium component in funding for the network utilities. to contribute, that willingness to pay is confused with affordability under either scenario. and community /civic centres.
-L ow 5 Council performance Levels of Service - Service level changes may be initiated from increased community expectations or demand, Significantly enhanced or altered levels of service are demanded by the community or are imposed by the Government on local service are demanded by the community inevitably require additional cost and/or Medium Medium a need to vary level of services across the District due to local expectations, or changes as a result of Government legislation or regional policy.
+Forecasting assumption assumption Risk Reasons and Financial Effect Level of uncertainty Potential Consequence о of Uncertainty Ri sk That Council will be able to obtain collaboration contracts for roading allowing the Level of Service to be provided at That the inflationary costs associated with roading cannot be absorbed into collaborative fixed price contracts and Economic conditions may change Low/Medium Medium constant prices three years at a time. that there is unbudgeted expenditure associated with these inflationary increases. that there is unbudgeted expenditure associated with these inflationary lium That District-wide rates will continue throughout the period of this LTP, and that there will continue to be a "public good" hroughout the period of this LTP, and that benefit is not correct and either component of the estimated costs for upgrading and Low Medium component in funding for the network utilities. to contribute, that willingness to pay is confused with affordability under either scenario. and community /civic centres.
+Lo w 5 Council performance Levels of Service - Service level changes may be initiated from increased community expectations or demand, Significantly enhanced or altered levels of service are demanded by the community or are imposed by the Government on local Increased or improved service levels inevitably require additional cost and/or resources to provide them.
+Medium Medium a need to vary level of services across the District due to local expectations, or changes as a result of Government legislation or regional policy.
 These may impose new or increased levels of service. authorities in one or more areas.
 Medium Liaise with iwi and Māori - that there will be on going inclusion and engagement with iwi in our District and Māori in our The urgency and extent of engagement will be viewed differently by Council and iwi: proposals for change may create tension The Ngāti Apa claim was settled in 2010.
 The Ngāti Rangi claims were settled in 2017.
 It is anticipated that WAI 2180 Low Medium communities. and ill-feeling, which will be counter- productive.
 Joint ventures (Council and iwi) may fail.
 Iwi intend to use the Mana Whakahono a Rohe process.
 The extent of on going Council's commitment in the Ngāti Rangi settlement over the Whangaehu River has yet to be determined. (concerning iwi around Taihape and Mokai- Patea) will be settled before 2022.
 There is certainty on the extent to which Ngāti Apa, whose Waitangi claims are settled, will seek to collaborate and partner with the Council.
 However, there is still uncertainty with how Ngāti Rangi will seek to collaborate and partner with the Council.
-L ow
+Lo DW